 Give Cheryl a call for help with training your puppy or adult dog.

-While influenza has not been prevalent in Oregon, it has been in all of the states surrounding it and it's definitely getting close.
+Influenza has been prevalent in some areas of Oregon.
+It has been even more prevalent in states close to us in addition to the original outbreak on the East coast.
 As of Jan 1, 2018 we will recommend that all dogs get the yearly vaccine.
 We will require the vaccination for dogs that are boarding or grooming.
-For more information see the CDC or AVMA websites.
+For more information visit the CDC website.

 What are the best treats for dental care?